-As a custom manufacturer that specializes in carbon release technology, we build our fertilizer around a biochar foundation.
-The properties and characteristics of release and storage of biochar is gauged by the porosity or surface area resulting from pyrolysis.
-Carbon Earth Co produces and maintains biochar with different specs: variable feed stocks and variable pyrolysis termperatures.
+As a custom manufacturer that specializes in carbon release technology, we build our fertilizers around a biochar foundation.
+The properties affecting the release and storage of biochar are gauged by the porosity, surface area, feedstock and temperature of the pyrolysis process.
+Carbon Earth Co produces biochars with different specs: variable feed stocks and variable pyrolysis termperatures.

-We capitalize on the porosity of the carbon by filling it with specific synergistic inputs depending on your needs.
+Through our charging and densification process, we capitalize on the adsorbative nature of the biochar by homogenizing it with specific synergistic inputs depending on target plant needs.

 Don't know what you need?
 Contact us for a consultation on which characteristics would best benefit your conditions.